|Title||Du Portail document set|

 |Scope & Content||

-Document is a minute of a decision of council of war not to recommend evacuation of the garrison, as it would be impractical.
+Document is a minute of a decision of council of war during the siege of Charleston not to recommend evacuation of the garrison, as it would be impractical.

 |Admin/Biographical History||John S. H. Fogg, compiler of this collection, born in Eliot, Maine.
 Graduated from Bowdoin College in 1846, earned a degree in medicine from Harvard College in 1850 and established his practice in South Boston, Massachusetts.
 While a student at Bowdoin, Dr. Fogg developed a lifelong interest in collecting autograph letters and documents, particularly those relating to the history of the United States.
 Paralyzed and confined to a wheelchair in 1873, Fogg gave undivided attention to building his magnificent collection.
 Beginning in 1875, he had completed the task by 1881.|